-(k) Height and/or weight requirements.
-Such requirements have the foreseeable effect of creating a disparate impact on the basis of national origin.
-Where an adverse impact is created, such requirements are unlawful, unless the employer can demonstrate that they are job related and justified by business necessity and provided that the purpose of the requirements cannot be achieved as effectively through less discriminatory means.
-It is an unlawful employment practice, unless pursuant to a permissible defense, for an employer or other covered entity to impose height and/or weight requirements on applicants or employees.

-(1) Recruitment and job segregation.
+- (k) Height and/or weight requirements.
+Such requirements may have the foreseeable effect of creating a disparate impact on the basis of national origin.
+Where an adverse impact is established created, such requirements are unlawful, unless the employer can demonstrate that they are job related and justified by business necessity.
+Where such a requirement is job related and justified by business necessity, it is still unlawful if the applicant or employee can prove and provided that the purpose of the requirements cannot be achieved as effectively through less discriminatory means.
+It is an unlawful employment practice, unless pursuant to a permissible defense, for an employer or other covered entity to impose height and/or weight requirements on applicants or employees. - (1) Recruitment and job segregation.
 It is an unlawful employment practice for an employer or other covered entity to seek, request, or refer applicants or employees based on national origin or to assign positions, facilities, or geographical areas of employment based on national origin, unless pursuant to a permissible defense.